Table of Contents

 To add CentOS 8 to Windows Domain Controller we will install the required samba packages on our client host

-/etc/samba/smb.conf by adding the below content under [global] section to add Linux to windows active directory.
+[global] section with the following content to add Linux to windows active directory.
 Modify the realm and workgroup value as per your environment.

 security=ads describes the membership in an Active Directory domain.